digicademy-chf/chf_container/documentation/AdaptTheEnvironment/Index.rst

    times.
 3. Adjust ``.env.development`` to your needs.
-4. Adapt the file ``web/config/sites/chf/config.yaml`` to your needs and change the folder name ``chf`` to your needs.
-If you need more orientation, simply delete the entire ``chf`` folder, run TYPO3's post-installation routine and use the ``config.yaml`` produced in the process.
+4. Adapt the file ``web/config/sites/chf/config.yaml`` to your needs and change the folder name ``chf``.
+If you need more orientation, simply delete the entire ``chf`` folder, run TYPO3's post-installation routine and use the ``config.yaml`` produced in the guided process.
-6. Optionally adapt ``Readme.rst`` and ``Citation.cff`` to your project's name, description, and contributors to differentiate it from the template.
+5. Optionally adapt ``Readme.rst`` and ``Citation.cff`` to your project's name, description, and contributors to differentiate it from the template.
-7. Optionally revise the commands provided in the ``documentation`` folder to fit your project's container names.
+6. Optionally revise the commands provided in the ``documentation`` folder to fit your project's container names.
-5. Optionally, if you want to use this set-up as a production environment, fill in and securely store the ``.env.production`` file as well as two certificate files ``config/apache2/ssl/000-default-ssl.pem`` and ``config/apache2/ssl/000-default-ssl.key`` outsite any public (or
+7. Optionally, if you want to use this set-up as a production environment, fill in and securely store the ``.env.production`` file as well as two certificate files ``config/apache2/ssl/000-default-ssl.pem`` and ``config/apache2/ssl/000-default-ssl.key`` outsite any public (or